tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 To ensure that GPUs are accessible for your tasks, you can use specific commands depending on the framework you're using.

-For instance, let's say you're working in a Python deep learning project.
+For instance, let's say you're working on a Python deep learning project.
 If you are using `PyTorch`, the following command can be used to check if CUDA (GPU acceleration) is currently available, returning a boolean value.

 {{% codeblock %}}
 ```python